 Do you have 20 minutes to make this warm, almond flour peanut butter cookies recipe?
-Yes, TWENTY MINUTES is all you need to bake these heavenly, healthy cookies!
+Yes, TWENTY MINUTES is all you need to bake these heavenly, low carb cookies!

 This is one of those top-notch almond flour recipes that’s pure GOLD!

-I loveeee cookies (and cake and pretty much all sweets) but I especially love healthy recipes that transform those classic (sugar-packed) desserts into low carb recipes, making them better for you and your body!
+I loveeee cookies (and cake and pretty much all sweets) but I especially love almond flour cookies that transform those classic (sugar-packed) desserts into low carb recipes, making them better for you and your body!

 I mean, it’s really a win-win situation and since you’re a smart cookie, I know you’ll be baking my cookies in no time!